How to Avoid Paying Capital Gains Tax on Inherited Property – A Guide

 You don’t even have to donate the entire property.
 Even partial donations can help you save on taxes.
 The donor can claim a deduction for the property’s fair market value, avoiding capital gains tax altogether.

-For instance, if you donate an inherited property worth $300,000 to a qualified charity, you can claim a $300,000 deduction on your taxes, avoiding capital gains tax entirely.
+For instance, donating an inherited property worth $300,000 to a qualified charity can claim a $300,000 tax deduction, avoiding capital gains tax entirely.

 7. Disclaim the Inheritance